cameronnewbould/Portfolio_Project_SQL_Tableau_Airbnb/README.md

 The primary goals of this project are to:

 - **Demonstrate professional SQL EDA workflow for a portfolio project**
-- **Generate cleaned fact and dimension tables for further analysis with Tableau**
+- **Generate a cleaned fact table for further analysis with Tableau**

 - Explore the distribution and characteristics of Airbnb listings across NYC
 - Identify pricing patterns and outliers